etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 ![](../../../../assets/developer-guide/etendo-classic/bundles/platform/dependency-manager/dependencymanager2.png)

 Once the process is done, the **Dependency Management** window is opened and all the installed dependencies are shown.

+!!!info
+    In case of executing the process with a bundle, all its dependencies will be added but not itself.

 ### Update Packages